Debates On Ethics of Data Science

 The final evaluation of the debates (DM) is the average mark of the debates.

-The book reading (BM) is evaluated by means of a deliverable related to it.
+The project (P) is evaluated by means of a deliverable related to it.

 Bibliography